COVID-19 Risk Management FAQ

 FAQs ON THE STATE OF GLA TRAVEL PROGRAMS AND FUTURE COVID-19 RESPONSE PLAN

-Below, we’ve provided some responses to several frequently asked questions about the future of GLA travel and how we intend to manage COVID-19 prevention and response in the field.
+Below, we’ve provided some responses to several frequently asked questions about GLA travel programs and how we intend to manage COVID-19 prevention and response in the field.

 Q: How is GLA responding to COVID-19?

-A: We are consulting regularly with our risk management team, in country expert partners and a variety of global health experts and organizations including the WHO, CDC, and our partner in managing student health and safety, Cultural Insurance Services International.
-In addition, GLA is in touch with peer organizations in order to share information and work collaboratively in the interest of our participants and partner communities.
+We are continuing our regular consultations with our risk management team, in-country expert partners and a variety of global health experts and organizations including the WHO, CDC, and our partner in managing student health and safety, Cultural Insurance Services International.
+In addition, GLA remains in touch with peer organizations in order to share information and work collaboratively in the interest of our participants and partner communities.